 Major infrastructure projects funded via the LEP’s Growth Deal with Government are under way in Herefordshire, Shropshire and Telford & Wrekin.
 More information about these can be found here.

 The LEP supported Shropshire Council’s bid for government funding for the construction of the final part of the Shrewsbury bypass, known as the Shrewsbury North West Relief Road (SNWRR) and in March 2019 the Department for Transport awarded £54.4m towards its construction.
 Further information on the proposed scheme can be found here.

 The LEP has also supported Herefordshire Council’s bid for government funding for the Hereford Transport Package including the Hereford bypass.
-Following a change in administration, Herefordshire Council is currently consulting on the options for the route of the bypass and the active travel measures associated with the package.
-Further information on the consultation can be found here.
+Following a change in administration, Herefordshire Council is currently reviewing the Hereford Bypass scheme to determine next steps.
+Further information can be found here.

 Transport Officers Group